Zara Hore-Ruthven, Countess of Gowrie: Return to England

-At the end of Lord Gowrie's term as Governor-General in 1945 they returned to England.
+At the end of Lord Gowrie's term as Governor-General in 1945, they returned to England.
 Later that year, Baron Gowrie was created 1st Earl of Gowrie, and Baroness Gowrie became the Countess of Gowrie.
 He died in 1955, and she died on 19 July 1965, aged 86, survived by two grandsons, one of whom had succeeded his grandfather as the 2nd Earl of Gowrie in 1955.

 Dame Joan Hammond's career had come to an end through illness, and she sang in public for the last time at Lady Gowrie's funeral on 30 July 1965, at St. George's Chapel, Windsor Castle.
-This occasion was also memorable for the fact that Hammond was the first woman ever granted Royal permission to sing in that Chapel.
+Hammond was the first woman to be granted royal permission to sing in that chapel.

 Children

 The Gowries had two sons.
-The younger, Alistair Malise Hore-Ruthven, was born on 2 August 1917 but died the following year.
+The younger, Alistair Malise Hore-Ruthven, was born on 2 August 1917, but died the following year.
 The elder, Patrick Hore-Ruthven, a poet and soldier, was born on 30 August 1913 and was killed on active service in Libya on 24 December 1942, after leading a commando raid on Tripoli.
 A collection of his poetry, The Happy Warrior, was published in 1943, with a preface by his mother.
 Patrick's elder son, Grey Ruthven, succeeded his grandfather as 2nd Earl of Gowrie.

 Legacies

-The Lady Gowrie Lookout overlooks the Sydney Harbour east of the CBD.
+The Lady Gowrie Lookout overlooks Sydney Harbour east of the CBD.
 It is situated adjacent to Kirribilli House, the Sydney residence of the Prime Minister of Australia.

 Sydney-based singer/songwriter Dan Schaumann wrote and recorded a song in 2011 called Lady Gowrie Lookout.
 The song is based on a couple's declaration of love for each other graffitied onto the rocks at the lookout's base, exclaiming "James & Georgie, one year and forever".

-Lady Gowrie was also a keen gardener, and the Alister Clark rose 'Zara Hore-Ruthven' was named after her.
-So was the Fitzhardinge rose 'Lady Gowrie' (now lost).
-The outstanding Waterhouse camellia 'Lady Gowrie' was named for her when Waterhouse was 70 and she was 72.
+Lady Gowrie was also a gardener, and the Alister Clark rose 'Zara Hore-Ruthven' and Fitzhardinge rose 'Lady Gowrie' (now lost) were named after her.
+The Waterhouse camellia 'Lady Gowrie' was named for her when Waterhouse was 70 and she was 72.

-Lady Gowrie Drive is a road in Adelaide which runs north along the seafront from Largs Bay to Osborne.
-It continues around the North Haven Golf Course as Lady Ruthven Drive then returns southward as Victoria Road.
+Lady Gowrie Drive is a road in Adelaide that runs north along the seafront from Largs Bay to Osborne.
+It continues around the North Haven Golf Course as Lady Ruthven Drive, then returns southward as Victoria Road.

-A plaque was affixed to a sundial in the garden of Yarralumla, Canberra, which reads: ‘1936-1944, the Australian Children remember with affection Lord and Lady Gowrie.
+A plaque was affixed to a sundial in the garden of Yarralumla, Canberra, which reads: "1936-1944, the Australian Children remember with affection the Lord and Lady Gowrie.
 Presented to the Commonwealth by the Honourable Clive R Evatt."